Election Details

 Am I allowed to voice my opinion on unionization?

 Yes.
-You have the legal right to speak and organize “for” or “against” union representation.
+You have the legal right to speak and organize for or against union representation.
 Federal law protects your right to talk to your fellow employees during non-work time about your views, organize with fellow employees to make your collective views known, distribute information and attend meetings or gatherings to discuss the pros or cons of union representation.

 If I previously signed an authorization card, do I have to vote for the union?